njohnson101/njohnson101/README.md

 -->
 Hello!
 I'm Nolan.

-🎓 I'm a first year undergraduate student in the college at the University of Chicago.
+🎓 I'm a second  year undergraduate student in the college at the University of Chicago.
 I plan to complete a double major in Computational and Applied Mathematics & Economics with Specialization in Data Science.\
-🔭 I am proficient in python, java, latex, and lua!\
+🔭 I am proficient in python, java, sql, latex, and lua!\
-🌱 Currently, I am working on building practical skills for data science, including SQL and R!
+🌱 Currently, I am working on AI upskilling!

 📫 Please reach out to me at any of the following sources!\
 Email: [njohnson10@uchicago.edu](mailto:njohnson10@uchicago.edu)\